civican/legisinfo/44-1/bills/S-273/bill_text.md

   **(3)** A person who enters into an agreement with the Minister of Public Works and Government Services under this section is not an agent of His Majesty in right of Canada.

-### Section 6
+### Section 7

 The Minister may enter into any agreement that relates to the Chignecto Isthmus Dykeland System or related works, or any agreement that is necessary for the implementation of an agreement entered into under section 5, with any person or with the Government of Nova Scotia or the Government of New Brunswick or any municipality or agency of either province.

 ## Order in Council

-### Section 7
+### Section 8

-  **(1)** The Governor in Council may, by order, exempt any person, on any condition that the Governor in Council considers to be in the public interest, from any requirement under any federal Act to obtain a permit, licence, approval or other authorization in relation to the construction of the Chignecto Isthmus Dykeland System or any related work.
+  **(1)** In response to an emergency, the Governor in Council may, by order, exempt any person, on any condition that the Governor in Council considers to be in the interest of preventing damage to the environment or in the interest of public health or safety, from any requirement under any federal Act to obtain a permit, licence, approval or other authorization in relation to the construction of the Chignecto Isthmus Dykeland System or any related work.

 ### Section (2)